string-o-matic/string-o-matic/README.md

 and more to follow.

 The [After MVP](https://github.com/string-o-matic/string-o-matic/projects/2) project lists planned future features.
-If you have a feature request that isn't listed project board, please open an issue or a pull request!
+If you have a feature request that isn't listed, please open an issue or a pull request!

 ### Development setup